andreasplesch/x_ite_dom/README.md

 ## Events

-Event handling currently covers all inputOutput and outputOnly fields, whichh includes all sensor and interpolator events.
+Event handling currently covers all inputOutput and outputOnly fields, which includes all sensor and interpolator events.

 Mouse events originate from x3d sensor nodes.
 This means that the x3d scene has to have such a sensor node (TouchSensor) for any mouse events to be dispatched.